Infinity-Surge/open-ventilator/README.md

 to the battery in the event of power loss.
 Inputs/Outputs: 120V AC, 12V DC, Battery, (GPIO lines: Power failure for 3.3V, 5V, and 10V, battery charging, and AC power).

 *Annunciator board*.
-The Annunciator/Alarm/Buzzer board is reponsible for producing the required alarm sounds/ringers to alert medical personel of issues requiring intervention.
+The Annunciator/Alarm/Buzzer board is responsible for producing the required alarm sounds/ringers to alert medical personnel of issues requiring intervention.

 *CPU/Controller Mainboard*.
-The CPU/Controller board is responsible for implementing the control functions, responding to user stimulous, responding to sensors, measuring pressures, calculating values, and commanding the turbine.
+The CPU/Controller board is responsible for implementing the control functions, responding to user stimulus, responding to sensors, measuring pressures, calculating values, and commanding the turbine.

 ## Software